 The area from which the unhealthy cells were found is frozen.
 The frozen tissue is sloughed off by the body and new, healthy tissue will then grow in its place.
 During this process, a heavy, watery discharge may occur for approximately two weeks.

-Your clinician will probably recommend increasing your intake of water and potassium rich foods during this time.
+Your health care provider will probably recommend increasing your intake of water and potassium rich foods during this time.
 Have a follow-up pap smear 4-6 months after cryotherapy.

 Even in these modern times, some women feel embarrassed by the exposure involved in a pelvic exam.
 Others view the pelvic exam as an indignity to their bodies.